MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Stageview Multi-window

 Stageview Multi-window is useful for scenarios that requires a user to multitask in Teams without the need for collaboration.
-This view opens the app content in a new Teams window without a side panel conversation, that allows users to focus on their task.
+This view opens the app content in a new Teams window without a side panel conversation allowing users to focus on their task.

 **Best usage**: When content is opened from a nonconversational surface such as a personal app.